Skip to Content

 I didn’t really know what to expect when I visited there, as I didn’t know much about the place.
 When I got there I found Hervey Bay to be a beautiful and very relaxing place!

 There aren’t a lot of things to do in Hervey Bay, but if you want to relax then it’s the place for you!
-The beach is really long and it was great to just relax there for a few hours!
+The beach on the Queensland coast is really long and it was great to just relax there for a few hours!

-It may only be a small town, but if you visit Queensland, it’s a place that you can’t miss!
+It may only be a small town, but if you travel to Queensland, Hervey Bay is a place that you can’t miss!

 Magnetic Island